zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-2.md

 # Master Host Configuration #
 So in our last part we focused on getting your machine set up as the [Icinga2 master controller][4].
 Now we can focus on getting interoperability setup.
 As always, this tutorial assumes you are sudo’d as root.
 You can do this by running “[sudo -s][5]”.

-First, we need to set ourselves up as a master node.
+Then we need to set ourselves up as the master node on our network.

     captor zyradyl # icinga2 node wizard
     Welcome to the Icinga 2 Setup Wizard!